 THAT’S A WRAP!

-OK, you've made it through your first video.
+OK, you’ve made it through your first video.
 Take a deep breath.
-That wasn't so bad, was it?
-Now it's time to evaluate.
+That wasn’t so bad, was it?
+Now it’s time to evaluate.
 Review the analytics and feedback.
 What worked?
-What didn't?
-What would you do differently next time?
+What didn’t?
+Would you do anything differently next time?